 What if I forget to put it on?

-If you forget to use your cream, don't worry, just do it as soon as you remember.
-If you don't remember until it's within a few hours of your next dose, skip the missed dose and go back to your normal routine.
+If you forget to use a hydrocortisone skin treatment, do not worry.
+Just use it as soon as you remember, unless it's within a few hours of your next dose.
+In this case, skip the missed dose and go back to your usual routine.

 5. Side effects

-Mild hydrocortisone creams are very safe.
-Most people don't have any side effects when they use them for less than 4 weeks.
+Mild hydrocortisone treatments are very safe.
+Most people do not have any side effects when they use them for less than 4 weeks.

-Some people get a burning or stinging feeling for a few minutes when they put the cream on their skin.
-This stops happening after you've been using the cream for a few days.
+Some people get a burning or stinging feeling for a few minutes when they put the hydrocortisone on their skin.
+This stops happening after you've been using it for a few days.

 Serious side effects

-You're more likely to have a serious side effect if you use a strong hydrocortisone cream (such as hydrocortisone butyrate) or if you use hydrocortisone cream over a large patch of skin for a long time.
+You're more likely to have a serious side effect if you use a strong hydrocortisone treatment (such as hydrocortisone butyrate) or if you use hydrocortisone on a large patch of skin for a long time.

-Using hydrocortisone cream for many months at a time can cause your skin to thin or give you stretch marks.
-Stretch marks are likely to be permanent, but they usually fade over time.
+Using hydrocortisone for many months at a time can make your skin thinner or cause stretchmarks.
+Stretchmarks are likely to be permanent, but they usually fade over time.

-Stop using the cream and tell your doctor straight away if your skin:
+Stop using hydrocortisone and tell a doctor straight away if:

-- a very upset stomach or vomiting, very bad dizziness or fainting, muscle weakness, feeling very tired, mood changes, loss of appetite and weight loss - these can be signs of adrenal gland problems
+- you have a very upset stomach or you're being sick (vomiting), have very bad dizziness or fainting, muscle weakness, feel very tired, have mood changes, loss of appetite and weight loss – these can be signs of adrenal gland problems

-- confused, sleepy, more thirsty, more hungry, peeing more often, flushing, breathing quickly or having breath that smells like fruit - these can be signs of high blood sugar
+- you feel confused, sleepy, more thirsty or hungry than usual, pee more often, have hot flushes, start breathing quickly or your breath smells of fruit – these can be signs of diabetes or complications of diabetes

 Children and teenagers

-In rare cases, using hydrocortisone skin cream for a long time can slow down the normal growth of children and teenagers.
+In rare cases, using hydrocortisone for a long time can slow down the normal growth of children and teenagers.

-Talk to your doctor about the risks of your child using hydrocortisone cream if you're concerned.
+Talk to your doctor if you're worried about the risks of your child using hydrocortisone.

 Serious allergic reaction

-It's extremely rare to have an allergic reaction (anaphylaxis) to hydrocortisone skin products but if this happens to you, contact a doctor straight away.
+It's extremely rare to have an allergic reaction (anaphylaxis) to hydrocortisone, but if this happens to you get medical help straight away.